 And of course, steep beaches for lovers of a relaxing holiday.

 Number of visits – 6.
-And this island is a favourite place for Italians (about 70% of all tourists come from there).
+And this island is a favorite place for Italians (about 70% of all tourists come from there).
 One of the longest bikini beaches among local islands is located in Ukulhas.
-I like this beach more than Thoddoo beach (because you can take walk along the coast).
+I like this beach more than Thoddoo beach (because you can take a walk along the coast).
 Also, a house reef is located closer to the beach.
 Repeatedly I’ve seen turtles, and one time they were next to each other.
 Therefore, with a probability of 90%, at least one can be seen.
 Mantas also sometimes come.
 Sharks are not so many, comparing to Rasdhoo.
 But to see these animals, you need to snorkel over the entire length of the reef.

 Disadvantage – the high cost of accommodation during high season, which can even compete with some 3* resorts (Biyadhoo, Fihalhohi, Malahini Kuda Bandos).
-In addition, high waves rise during the off-season and the water becomes moody, which is not good for snorkelling.
+In addition, high waves rise during the off-season and the water becomes moody, which is not good for snorkeling.
 Once the current almost brought me outside the reef, so never swim alone, especially in places with a strong current.